 - Ductless Mini-Split A/C Systems

 Traditional Split A/C Systems

-Traditional split air conditioning systems separate the evaporative section of the system from the condensing section.
+Traditional split air conditioning systems separate the evaporative section of the design from the condensing section.
 The two halves of the system are then linked via refrigerant lines.
 The evaporative side of the system cools the air by evaporating liquid refrigerant when air is passed over it.
-The condensing side condenses the vaporized refrigerant back to a liquid for the cycle to start all over again.
+The condensing side condenses the vaporized refrigerant back to a liquid for the cycle to start again.

 These are by far the most common types of air conditioning systems around.
 They are easy to install and maintain.
 The only unfortunate part about these systems is that they take up a large amount of space.